TriantafyllosFamprikatzis/Mobile-First-Responsive-Layout/README.md

 ## Mobile-First-Responsive-Layout
-###### TechDegree-Project-2

 This project represents a responsive, mobile-first layout using HTML and CSS.

+## What I Learned

-The layout demonstrates an understanding of responsive design by adjusting to accommodate small, medium, and large screen sizes.
+- Understand and implement responsive design for small, medium, and large screen sizes.